paulhamsh/USB-Looper/README.md

 A guitar looper pedal which uses a USB audio connection to an amplifier for all audio - no direct guitar input.
 This is to record and replay processed guitar sounds, rather than the raw guitar input, to enable using different effects on each track.

 The benefit is that you can record the processed audio, and when recording the next loop / overdub, you can use different effects.
-Using a normal looper with a practice amp such as these means that the loops play back into the current amp effect setting.
+Using a normal looper placed before an amp means that the loops play back into the current amp effect setting.

 <img src="https://github.com/paulhamsh/USB-Looper/blob/main/pictures/Setup.jpg">